-The real miniBB team consists of a very large crowd: our premium customers, classified supporters, end users, and even those people interested in this product, while simply browsing miniBB website.
+The real miniBB team consists of a very large crowd: our top customers, classified supporters, end users, and even those people interested in this product, while simply browsing miniBB website.
 Each individual paying attention to miniBB may be called a part of the huge miniBB team.
 Anybody's opinion, request or a suggestion are appreciated a lot.
 Without You there would be no miniBB.

 miniBB was started to be developed in the end of 2000, and this was initiated by Paul Puzyrev.
 Paul invited the other coder, Sergei Larionov, and they 50/50 programmed the first version of the software, which was released on February 19, 2002.
 At that time, both Paul and Sergei were living in Riga, Latvia, and only started to be experienced in PHP and web development.

 With the help of Paul's employer, Elmars Brunenieks , the domain miniBB.net was registered.
 For some time, miniBB was hosted on this domain in the Latnet data center, with the help of its chief, Katrina Sataki's kind agreement to keep the project for free, and Victor Meirans patronage.
 Elmars' employers Dmitry Artyomenko and Konrad Shmelkov were giving their ideas and thoughts on the end version of the software.